ajoslin/just-storage/readme.md

 > Just localStorage with a memory fallback.

-Just a simple localStorage module that checks for not only the existance of localStorage, but also checks that localStorage is enabled in the current session.
+A barebones localStorage module that checks for not only the existance of localStorage, but also checks that localStorage is enabled in the current session.
+Falls back to memory storage if localStorage isn't supported.

 This implementation works in cases like Safari private browsing, where every call to localStorage throws a quota exceeded error.